 Explore the Program

 Each summer, the Space Telescope Science Institute (STScI) employs about a dozen highly motivated college students for the Space Astronomy Summer Program (SASP) to work individually with STScI researchers and staff on projects that include data reduction and interpretation, software development, software engineering, instrument calibration and support, scientific writing, and public outreach.
 STScI is a premier astronomical research institution, and our scientific staff of astronomers, scientists, analysts, and engineers is at the forefront of some of the most exciting astronomy going on today, from the study of our own solar system and the structure of the Milky Way to the composition of nearby galaxies and dark energy.

-Our competitive program runs June 1 through July 31, 2020, and is primarily open to upper-division undergraduates with a strong interest in space-based astronomy, engineering, or public outreach (other candidates may be considered on an individual basis).
-In addition to hands-on projects, students are matched with a mentor and will attend a variety of lectures.
-Students receive a stipend, housing assistance, and travel reimbursement.
-[Housing and travel reimbursements do not apply for the 2020 Virtual SASP.]
+Our competitive program ran June 1 through July 31, 2020, and was primarily open to upper-division undergraduates with a strong interest in space-based astronomy, engineering, or public outreach (other candidates may be considered on an individual basis).
+In addition to hands-on projects, students were matched with a mentor and attended a variety of lectures.
+Students received a stipend, housing assistance, and travel reimbursement.
+[Housing and travel reimbursements did not apply for the 2020 Virtual SASP.]

 We proudly partner with the National Astronomy Consortium (NAC) to provide research opportunities to women and underrepresented minorities in astronomy-enterprise areas, and other STEM fields.